Apple-Pecan Crisp (Family-Friendly)

-This Apple-Pecan Crisp is bubbling over with spiced tender apples swimming in a caramel sauce all topped with a thick layer of crispy oat and pecan crust.
+This family-friendly Apple-Pecan Crisp is bubbling over with spiced tender apples swimming in a caramel sauce all topped with a thick layer of crispy oat and pecan crust.
 Serve with a dollop of coconut whipped cream or vanilla bean ice cream for a health(ish) family dessert.

 I am going to go ahead and warn you that this recipe is good, like REALLY GOOD!